vmware/vmware-aria-operations-integration-sdk/doc/adding_content.md

    └── resources
        └── content.properties
    ```

+   > Note: A newly created report template will not contain a `resources` directory, unless it was cloned and/or edited from an existing report template that contained localization (See [Adding Localization](#Adding Localization)).
+If localization is not required, ignore the `resources` directories in the following steps.

    Unzip the file and move the root directory to the `[project_dir]/content/reports` directory.
 The directory and report file (`content.xml`) can be renamed to match, if desired.
 For example, with two reports, `myReport` and `myOtherReport`, the project's content directory should look like this:
    ```
    content